zhangsi929/Duke_gallery/README.md

 ## Authentication Pt.
 4 - Logout/Navbar
 * Add logout route
 * Prevent user from adding a comment if not signed in
-* Add links to navbar
+* Add in links to navbar

 ## Authentication Pt.
 5 - Show/Hide Links
 * Show/hide auth links in navbar